jzw2/rust-capr/docs/main.typ

 By convention, strings are usually put in double quotes and the $dot$ operator commonly ommited.
 Examples: todo

+#definition[Language][
 A formal _language_ can be defined a (potentially infinite) set of strings.
+] <language>

 Can be used to define natural language such as English, spansih, but can also be used to define more artifical lanuages, such as all prime numbers represented in decimal.

-=== Finite State Machine
+=== Finite State Machine <fsm-section>

+#definition[Deterministic Finite State Machine][
 A deterministic finite state machine can be defined as  $(Q, s, Sigma, F, delta)$, where

 - $Q$ is the set of states